Resources — Moms for Libros

 Important Things to Consider

 Prepare your remarks ahead of time so you know what you're going to say.
+Practice out loud and edit for time.

 Be Informed